The

 • When objective analysis is needed before escalation

-Early forensic review can prevent unnecessary disputes and clarify options.
+Early forensic review can clarify options and prevent unnecessary disputes.

-Based in Idaho, The Construction Forensics Group conducts construction fraud investigations across the Western U.S. on a limited, case-by-case basis.
+Based in Idaho, The Construction Forensics Group conducts construction forensic investigations across the Western U.S. on a limited, case-by-case basis.

 If you are unsure whether your concerns rise to the level of fraud, start with a conversation.